 Here are some of today’s top headlines from the Marketplace Morning Report and around the web.

-You can read the rest of today’s headlines from the Marketplace Morning Report here.
+You can read the rest of today’s Marketplace Morning Report stories here.